 Banks, credit unions, insurance companies,

-Prevent Ransomware Best Practices
+How to Prevent Ransomware Infections: Best Practices

-- Stop ransomware via Group Policy:
+Stop Ransomware via Group Policy

 - Configure the Application Control policy to blacklist everything and whitelist only the software you need.

 - Configure the Software Restriction policy so that users can execute only authorized extensions.
 That will block malicious software from running.

 - Use Group Policy to disable AutoPlay and Autorun on all workstations.
 Either disable file execution in e-mail attachments, or quarantine all attachments using your spam filter.